mreetyunjaya/AWSS/README.md

 > $ node C:\xampp\htdocs\AWSS\main.js

-> Full Video of how to run AWSS on windows: https://www.youtube.com/myVideoSoonForWindows
+> Full Video of how to run AWSS on Windows: https://youtu.be/FKxDa3zYz1E

 # B) Install AWSS On Linux (Ubuntu)